Where to Stay in Budapest: Best Areas & Hotels

 District 8: Palace District

-Budapest is safe but District 8 is generally considered as the least safe neighbourhood in the city.
+District 8 is generally considered as the least safe neighbourhood in Budapest.
 Nevertheless, the district has undergone a lot of development in recent years and the areas near the city center are safe.

 The Palace District is centrally located and is in walking distance to places such as the Central Market Hall, Jewish Quarter (including the Great Synagogue, and ruin bars), or you can even walk across to Buda.